basil08/jekyll-now/_posts/2020-10-07-stuck-by-fandom-for-the-first-time-in-my-life.md

 Trying to be a fan of a band which breathed its last almost a decade before I was even born is difficult.
 So when I _did_ discover Cocteau Twins I almost felt it was a decree of God Himself to show me what celestial beauty truly felt like.

 It was during a breezy rewatch of "The Perks of Being A Wallflower" (delightful story.
 Read more about it [here][perks]) that I noticed Sam (Emma Watson) confront Charlie (Logan Lerman) with the name of a funny song title.
 "Then I heard this old song.
 Pearly Dewdrops' Drop".
 Hmph.
 But I took a mental passing note.
-So I have this habit of digging out trivia, soundtracks, wiki etc about any movie I watch cause I believe it makes my experience more "fulfilling" somehow(!).
+I have this habit of digging out trivia, soundtracks, wiki etc about any movie I watch cause I believe it makes my experience more "fulfilling" somehow(!).
 (As a more practical perk, it sure helps me in quizzes)

 I remember that first time when I innocuously played PDD on YouTube wondering it'll be a regular song.
 But oh boy, there it was.
 Intriguing and writhing with life.